 Procedures for complimentary ticketing are delineated in the Ticket Operations Section.

 The Department of Intercollegiate Athletics will appoint a public address announcer to provide game announcement coverage, Public Service Announcements, commercial endorsements, promotions and other announcements determined to be appropriate for the contest.
-The Director of Athletic Marketing & Promotions will be responsible for the appointment, script and supervision of the public address announcer.
+The Associate Director of Athletics for Marketing & Media will be responsible for the appointment, script and supervision of the public address announcer.

-The Director of Athletic Marketing & Promotions will also be responsible for selecting and procuring entertainment resources deemed by the Director of Athletics to be appropriate for half-time and pre/post game entertainment.
+The Associate Director of Athletics for Marketing & Media will also be responsible for selecting and procuring entertainment resources deemed by the Director of Athletics to be appropriate for half-time and pre/post game entertainment.

 Coaches are responsible for communicating to the Marketing & Promotions Office any special requests that need to be included in the announcements/script, (i.e., Parent's Night, Senior Recognition, etc.).

 Absolutely no announcement requests or scripts that have not been pre-approved shall be read over the PA.
-Hence, an announcer shall read no impromptu announcements, unless approved by the Director of Athletic Marketing & Promotions.
+Hence, an announcer shall read no impromptu announcements, unless approved by the Associate Director of Athletics for Marketing & Media.

 The Conference assignor is primarily responsible for contracting officials and for ensuring that the appropriate numbers of individuals are hired for all home competitions.